myreal-exe/BIDS-to-FSL-converter-bash-script/README.md

 ALL PARAMETERS ARE REQUIRED , Parametric modulation is automatically set to 1

 # FLAGS DESCRIPTION
--t) **task_name** is the name of the task the subjects are executing  (if you have multiple tasks justrun the script twice with different task names :D )
+-t) **task_name** is the name of the task the subjects are executing  (if you have multiple tasks just run the script twice with different task names :D )

 e.g. -> `"task-flanker"`